mperignon/2016-04-12-USGS/lessons/python/04-pandas.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain what a for loop does.
+> *   Load data using the Pandas library.
-> *   Correctly write for loops to repeat simple calculations.
+> *   Access data in DataFrames.
-> *   Trace changes to a loop variable as the loop runs.
+> *   Create plots of data in DataFrames.
-> *   Trace changes to other variables as they are updated by a for loop.
+> *   Save figures to file.

 By now you have all written some Python code that works so we are going to jump into doing some science tasks with data pulled directly from real sources instead of using a dataset we cleaned for you.